Students are encouraged to submit all transfer course work from regionally accredited

 - A posting fee will be assessed for each credit hour awarded ($10.00 per credit.)
 Credits

-will be posted as transfer credit and will not be graded.
+will be posted as transfer credit and are not graded.

 - Snow College accepts the recommendations of the American Council on Education for